-We tested 16 participants (see power analysis) from the population of PhD and undergrad students at York University with equal numbers of males and females.
+We tested 16 participants (see power analysis) from the population of PhD and undergrad students at York University with equal numbers of men and women.
 Due to the culturally independent nature of the phenomenon under study, we do not believe our results are likely to be relevantly skewed by WEIRD people effects (Henrich, Heine, & Norenzayan, 2010).
-Participants will have normal or corrected-to-normal vision and have to achieve a stereoacuity of 63 arc seconds or below on the Fly Stereo Acuity Test.
+Participants had normal or corrected-to-normal vision and had to achieve a stereoacuity of 63 arc seconds or below on the Fly Stereo Acuity Test.
 The project has received ethics approval from the Human Participant Ethics Review Sub-Committee at York University.
-Informed consent was obtained from all subjects and the experiment was conducted in accordance with the Code of Ethics of the World Medical Association (Declaration of Helsinki).
-Our experiment critically depended on our participants perceiving themselves as moving rather than the world as moving.
-We therefore asked our participants after the training (see below) and after conclusion of the experiment, whether they had perceived themselves as having moved.
-They were only included into the confirmatory analyses if they answered “yes” for their perception during the test session.
-Data collection continued until we achieved 16 subjects who had perceived self-motion during the test session.
+Informed consent was obtained from all subjects and the experiment was conducted in accordance with the Code of Ethics of the World Medical Association (Declaration of Helsinki).We continued data collection until we tested 16 subjects who satisfied the criteria laid out below under “Intended interpretation of visually simulated self-motion and task”.

 Apparatus

 All the experiments were performed in virtual reality with participants remaining physically static and seated.
-We programmed the stimuli in Unity (2019.2.11f1), while object motion, self-motion and the psychophysical staircases were controlled in C# via its integration with Unity.
+We programmed the stimuli in Unity (2019.2.11f1), while object motion, visually simulated self-motion and the psychophysical staircases were controlled in C# via its integration with Unity.
 The Unity project is available on Open Science Foundation (https://osf.io/m6ukw/).
 Stimuli were presented in an Oculus Rift (CV1, firmware version 709/b1ae4f61ae).
 Participants responded by means of a finger mouse.

 Setup

+Our experiment consisted of a Two Interval Forced-Choice Task where participants were asked to indicate which of two intervals contained objects moving at the higher speed.

+Environment and general layout

-Our experiment consisted of a Two Interval Forced-Choice Task where participants were asked to indicate which of two intervals contained objects moving at the higher velocity.
-Participants were immersed in a virtual 3D environment that included depth cues from lighting, shadows and the scale of the textures of the floor and the wall.(Duncker, 1929) The ball appeared to the left of the observer if it moved to the right, and to the right of the observer when it moved to the left.
-The exact position was determined by target speed and visual observer motion (see equation 1 below).
-See Figure 1A for a diagram of the visual scene and Figure 1B for a screenshot from the experiment; furthermore, a short sequence of the experiment can be viewed under https://github.com/b-jorges/Motion-Perception-during-SelfMotion/blob/master/Figures/GIF%20of%20Stimulus.gif.
+Participants were immersed in a virtual 3D environment that included depth cues from lighting, shadows and the scale of the textures of the floor.
+We chose a uniformly colored, untextured wall as a backdrop for the stimulus to avoid induced motion (Duncker, 1929; Reinhardt-Rutland, 1988)).
+The ball appeared to the left of the observer if it moved to the right, and to the right of the observer when it moved to the left.
+The exact position was determined by target speed and visual observer motion (see Equation 1 below).
+See Figure 1A for a diagram of the visual scene and Figure 1B for a screenshot from the experiment; furthermore, a short sequence of the experiment can be downloaded here (GitHub).